Jerome Cowan: Television

 Cowan starred in Not for Publication on the DuMont Television Network in 1952.
 In 1959 he played Horatio Styles in the episode "Winter Song" of The Alaskans, with Roger Moore.
 That same year, he made two guest appearances in Perry Mason, starring Raymond Burr.
 He played murdered playwright Ernest Royce in "The Case of the Lost Last Act" and then Victor Latimore in "The Case of the Artful Dodger."
 He also appeared in The Twilight Zone episode "The Sixteen-Millimeter Shrine" and guest-starred on Richard Diamond, Private Detective.

 In the 1960–1961 television season, Cowan starred as John Larsen, the owner of Comics, Inc., and the boss of Paul Morgan, a young cartoonist portrayed by Tab Hunter in The Tab Hunter Show.
 In 1962, he guest starred on Mr. Smith Goes to Washington.
 He also appeared on Daniel Boone and Going My Way, starring Gene Kelly.

 In 1964 and 1965, Cowan appeared as the demanding Herbert Wilson in The Tycoon.
 Earlier in 1963, he appeared on The Real McCoys in its final season on CBS.

 In 1968 Cowan played a movie producer on Gomer Pyle, U.S.M.C.

 Death

-On January 24, 1972, Cowan died at Encino Hospital Medical Center in Encino, California at age 74.
+On January 24, 1972, Cowan died of a heart attack at Encino Hospital Medical Center in Encino, California at age 74.
 He was survived by his wife and two daughters.